TheZong/Game-Hacking/README.md

 [Eac-mapper](https://github.com/Compiled-Code/eac-mapper) - A mapper that works for the EAC Anti Cheat.

-[Nemesis](https://github.com/not-matthias/Nemesis) - Allows you to dump the selected certain process.
+[Nemesis](https://github.com/not-matthias/Nemesis) - Allows you to dump the selected process.

 [Blaze Dumper](https://github.com/Akandesh/blazedumper) - If youre into making cheats for csgo, then here you go.